Why J. Edgar Hoover’s biographer worries about Kash Patel running the FBI

 - Deep Read ( 7 Min. )

-President-elect Donald Trump’s nomination of Kash Patel, a fierce loyalist, to be director of the FBI sent politicians casting about for historical comparisons.
+President-elect Donald Trump’s nomination of Kash Patel, a fierce loyalist, to be director of the FBI has sent politicians casting about for historical comparisons.

 J. Edgar Hoover presided over the FBI with nearly unchecked power for about a half-century.
 Democrats invoke him as they warn about Mr. Patel, suggesting he will target Mr. Trump’s political enemies.
 Republicans compare Hoover’s tenure to what they say is a modern “deep state” resisting and harassing Mr. Trump.